 McDougalls had a cold cellar on the back side of barn!”

 Toomey arrived at the cellar, a half step ahead of Lucas.
 Both

 from the inside.
 John Hamilton ran to the workbench in the barn

 in search of an ax.

 “Mark!
 Are you in there?
 Mark!”
 Lucas yelled, pounding on the

 doors.
 “Mark, answer me son!”

 Panic welled inside Lucas when received no response.
 Lucas saw

 at the cellar doors.
-Micah arrived as the
+Micah arrived as the third swing shattered

-immediately dropped the ax and pulled open the doors.
+dropped the ax and pulled open the doors.
 He walked down the

 ladder, John and Micah followed with lanterns.